-We are a global financial innovator, offering a well-diversified suite of world-class ETPs, models and solutions, with AUM of \$82.0 billion as of December 31, 2022.
+We are a global financial innovator, offering a well-diversified suite of ETPs, models, solutions and products leveraging blockchain-enabled technology, with AUM of \$100.1 billion as of December 31, 2023.
 We are at the forefront of innovation and believe that tokenization and leveraging the utility of blockchain technology is the next evolution in financial services.
-We are building the foundation that will allow us to lead in this coming evolution.
-WisdomTree PrimeTM, our blockchain-native digital wallet, will position us to expand our blockchain-enabled financial services product offerings with a new direct-to-consumer channel where spending, saving and investing are united.
-As we continue to pursue our digital assets strategy, we are embracing a concept we refer to as "responsible DeFi," which we believe upholds the foundational principles of regulation in this innovative and rapidly evolving space.
-We believe that our expansion into digital assets will complement our existing core competencies in a holistic manner, diversify our revenue streams and contribute to our growth.
+We are building the foundation that we believe will allow us to lead in this coming evolution.
+WisdomTree Prime, our blockchain-native digital wallet, positions us to expand our blockchain-enabled financial services product offerings with a new direct-to-consumer channel where spending, saving and investing are united.
+As we continue to pursue our digital assets strategy, we are embracing what we refer to as "responsible DeFi," which we believe upholds the foundational principles of regulation in this innovative and rapidly evolving space.
+We believe that our expansion into digital assets complements our existing core competencies in a holistic manner and will diversify our revenue streams and contribute to our growth.
 Our strategy includes the following: